Jeff-Haas/qupath_utils/pages/python_script.md

 Copy the following Python script into a text editor, and save it as `qupath_telegram_alert.py`

+- I suggest you set up a folder just for QuPath Python scripts.

 ```
 # Telegram notifier - Python section